budgetneon/pagecache/readme.md

 This is part of a collection of code intended to help improve the performance and functionality of opencart.
 See [octurbo.com](http://octurbo.com) for more information on the effort.

 One of the improvements is this simple, but effective, page level cache for opencart.
-It's very easy to install, consisting only of one new file and 2 minor changes to the index.php file in your main opencart directory.
+It includes an admin panel, and an installer that will make two simples changes to your main index.php file.

 It has been tested so far only on opencart 1.5.6.X, but should work on all of the 1.5.X versions, perhaps with minor tweaks.
 This is a new piece of software, so we highly recommend you test it well before using.
 See the CAVEATS section.

 ## Requirements

 - Opencart 1.5.X.
 Has been tested on 1.5.6.X
-- PHP 5.4 is highly recommended
+- PHP 5.4 is STRONGLY recommended
   - It will run on PHP5.3, however:
     - PHP5.3.x does not have http_response_code(), so we'll cache things that probably shouldn't be cached, like 5XX errors and "404 Not Found".
 We looked at ways around this, and there's not anything elegant.
 It's too bad that opencart made the $headers array within system/library/response.php a private property.
     - Worse, when the cached pages are served, they will have a "200 OK" status.
 That will result in, for example, [Soft 404's](http://googlewebmastercentral.blogspot.com/2010/06/crawl-errors-now-reports-soft-404s.html)